pedrosolisgarcia/CheapFlights/README.md

 * Unit Tests not performed.
 * The flight list URL, even if achieves its functionality, is including the data in its link as pure path, not as variables.
 * The design is responsive, but it is not mobile responsive first, as the styling has been designed first for big screens.

+#### Comments and further questions

+A copy of this proyect with all modules and dependencies will be sent to Paulina Pęczkowska in case of any issues when compiling.
+If there is anything needed from my side, please let me know by email: solisgpedro@gmail.com

+Kind Regards,

+Pedro Solís García.